Introduction

 | State Management | defineStore() with Immer — supports destructuring, SSR serialization |

-| Error Boundaries | ParetoErrorBoundary component for catching render errors |
+| Error Handling | ParetoErrorBoundary for component errors, error.tsx for app-level errors |

 | Redirect & 404 | throw redirect() and throw notFound() in loaders |

-| Resource Routes | route.ts files for JSON API endpoints |
+| Resource Routes | route.ts files for JSON API endpoints with action support |

-| Head Management | Per-route <title> and meta tags via head.tsx |
+| Head Management | Per-route <title> and meta tags via head.tsx with deduplication |

 | Vite 7 | HMR, code splitting, tree shaking, React Fast Refresh |